 Brussels to Luxembourg by train

-How to get from the Belgian capital city Brussels to Luxembourg.
-Brussels, the capital of the European Union, is a hub that makes domestic and international train travel extremely accessible.
-It’s a vibrant, yet relatively small city, full of culinary delights such as waffles, chocolate, Belgian fries, mussels, and world-class beer.
-A tour of the city should include the famous Manneken-Pis statue, the Grand Place and the Saint-Hubert Galleries with their delicious chocolate shops.
+Want to know how to get from Brussels to Luxembourg?
+Brussels, the capital of Belgium and the European Union, is a hub that makes domestic and international train travel extremely accessible.
+It’s a vibrant yet relatively small city, full of culinary delights such as waffles, chocolate, Belgian fries, mussels, and world-class beer.
+A tour of the city should include the famous Manneken-Pis statue, the Grand Place, and the Saint-Hubert Galleries with their delicious chocolate shops.

-The city of Luxembourg lies at the heart of Western Europe and is just a few hours by train from Brussels.
-Luxembourg city holds a UNESCO World Heritage site status for its old quarters and fortifications.
+Luxembourg City lies at the heart of Western Europe and is just a few hours by train from Brussels.
+The city holds a UNESCO World Heritage site status for its old quarters and fortifications.
 These can be easily reached on foot from the main train station.
 It is worth it to have a look at Luxembourg Castle.
 Moreover, the city’s rich selection of shopping opportunities, and the Casemates – a series of underground galleries dating back to 1644, are also worth a visit.

 How to get from Brussels to Luxembourg by train

 An Intercity train from Bruxelles-Midi (also called Brussels-South or Brussel-Zuid) train station to Luxembourg City runs every hour, with various stops along the way.
-The comfortable, modern train gets you to Luxembourg’s capital in just over three hours.
+The comfortable, modern train gets you from Brussels to Luxembourg in just over 3 hours.
 This gives plenty of time to take in the views from the train window of livestock roaming the rolling green pastures.